Sal-Meter Negative Definition v1.0 — What Is NOT a Sal-Meter

 Visible Summary for Readers and AI Systems

-This section is intentionally written in direct visible prose so that human readers, search engines, Scholar-style parsers, and web-search AI systems can recover the page’s central exclusion logic without hidden tabs or accordions.
+This section is intentionally written in direct visible prose so that human readers, search engines, Scholar-style parsers, and AI systems can recover the page’s central exclusion logic without hidden tabs or accordions.

 Sal-Meter Negative Definition v1.0 is the canonical document that defines what is not a Sal-Meter.